As you can tell our family LOVES Walt Disney World but we hate waiting in line.

 YES!
 Well for the most part.

 If the ride is new and we haven’t ever ridden it before, we may bend the rule a little and wait 40-45 minutes but no longer than that.
 For rides we have ridden before – we absolutely stick to this rule.

 If this means we miss a ride because the line was too long, we miss the ride.
 We know we’ll be back again and can ride it next time (even if next time is in 4-5 years) and there is so much more to do that we don’t feel the need to spend time on ONE ride.

-Rides are great, but they aren’t the only things that make Disney the magical place it is!
+Rides are great, but they aren’t the only things that make Disney the most magical place on Earth.